trbehera/docs/docs/installation.md

 ```
 sudo add-apt-repository \ "deb [arch=amd64] https://download.docker.com/linux/ubuntu \ $(lsb_release -cs) \ stable"
 ```
 5 .
-Update the `apt` package index and install the docker engine 18.09
+Update the `apt` package index and install the Docker* Engine 18.09
 ```
 sudo apt-get update
 sudo apt-get install docker-ce=5:18.09.9~3-0~ubuntu-bionic docker-ce-cli=5:18.09.9~3-0~ubuntu-bionic containerd.io
 ```
 6 .
-Verify that Docker Engine is installed correctly by running the `hello-world` image.
+Verify that Docker* Engine is installed correctly by running the `hello-world` image.
 ```
 sudo docker run hello-world
 ```

 ### Running the Docker* behind a proxy

-To run the docker system behind a proxy server, the configuration is done by the following steps:
+To run the Docker* system behind a proxy server, the configuration is done by the following steps:

 1 .
 Directory `docker.service.d` is to be created in systemd directory as shown below.
 ```